MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 }
 ```

-Because network request require continues data flow which can result in different speeds depending on the network, we'll use an **escaping closure** as a completion handler in order to return data.
+Because network requests require continuous data flow, this can result in different speeds depending on the network.
+To account for this, we'll use an **escaping closure** as a completion handler in order to return data.

-Using the normal function `return` would result in inconsistent results, as the data retrieved from a request might not always be prepared for before the method returns
+Using the normal function `return` would result in inconsistent results, as the data retrieved from a request might not always be prepared before the method returns.
+We need to adjust the parameter list for our `getPosts` method.

 > [action]
 > Add an **escaping closure** to `getPosts()` as a parameter.